alankarj/cross_lingual_ner/README.md

 # Entity Projection via MT for Cross-Lingual NER
-Code for [this](https://arxiv.org/pdf/1909.05356.pdf) paper.
-We demonstrate that using off-the-shelf Machine Translation (MT) systems and a few simple heuristics, significant gains can be made towards cross-lingual NER for
+Repository containing the code for [this](https://arxiv.org/pdf/1909.05356.pdf) paper.
+We demonstrate that using off-the-shelf Machine Translation (MT) systems and a few simple heuristics, significant gains can be made towards cross-lingual NER for <em>medium-resource languages</em><sup>1</sup>.
-<em>medium-resource languages</em><sup>1</sup>.

 # Set-up